 Malignant high blood pressure (malignant hypertension) is very high blood pressure that comes on suddenly and is an emergency.
 If not treated, it can damage the brain, heart, eyes, or kidneys.

-Symptoms include numbness, blurry vision, chest pain, and confusion.
+Symptoms include numbness, blurry vision, chest pain, severe headache, and confusion.

 This problem is also called hypertensive crisis or hypertensive emergency.

 Quick-acting medicines are used to lower blood pressure.

 The cause may be unknown.
 Or the problem may be caused by medicine or another condition.

 Call your doctor now or seek immediate care if:

 It is better to prevent episodes of malignant high blood